-Confidential, time-limited counseling services are available free of charge to all current, credit-seeking and enrolled students.
+Counseling services are free of charge to all current, credit-seeking and enrolled students.
 Depending on their need for more intensive services or when deemed necessary and appropriate, students may be referred to outside community services.
 The Case Management Coordinator will work with students to identify all immediate needs and identify off-campus services that are within the financial means of the student.
-Referrals may be made to have student meet off-campus connections to apply for state-insurance (Medicaid) if deemed appropriate to help reduce cost of services or identify sliding-scale services.
+Referrals may be made to have student meet off-campus connections to apply for state-insurance (Medicaid) to help reduce cost of services or identify sliding-scale services.
 Costs of off-campus resources are assessed by the individual agencies/services.
 We will work to coordinate referrals for students to outside resources that may meet their ability to pay.